ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-an-inline-widget.md

 # Implementing an inline widget

 In this tutorial you will learn how to implement an inline widget.
-We will build a "Placeholder" feature which allow the user to insert a predefined placeholders, like date or surname, into the document.
+We will build a "Placeholder" feature which allow the user to insert a predefined placeholders, like a date or a surname, into the document.
 We will use widget utils and conversion in order to define the behavior of this feature.
-Later on, we will use dropdown utils to create a dropdown for the toolbar which will allow to select a placeholder to insert.
-We will also learn how to use editor configuration to pass placeholders types for the feature.
+Later on, we will use dropdown utils to create a dropdown which will allow inserting new placeholders.
+We will also learn how to use the editor configuration to define allowed placeholder names.

-## Before you start
+## Before you start ⚠️

-This guide assumes that you're familiar with widgets concept introduced in the {@link framework/guides/tutorials/implementing-a-block-widget Implementing a simple widget} tutorial.
+This guide assumes that you are familiar with widgets concept introduced in the {@link framework/guides/tutorials/implementing-a-block-widget Implementing a block widget} tutorial.
 We will also reference various concepts from {@link framework/guides/architecture/intro CKEditor 5 architecture}.

-## Bootstrap project
+## Bootstrapping the project

-Th overall project structure and concept will be similar as those described in {@link framework/guides/tutorials/implementing-a-block-widget#lets-start Let's start} and {@link framework/guides/tutorials/implementing-a-block-widget#plugin-structure Plugin structure} sections.
+The overall project structure will be similar to this described in {@link framework/guides/tutorials/implementing-a-block-widget#lets-start Let's start} and {@link framework/guides/tutorials/implementing-a-block-widget#plugin-structure Plugin structure} sections.

 First, install required dependencies: